Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Deodorant

 Make sure you bring deodorant to China.
-Local guys (and plenty of women) don’t use it so it can be hard to find.
+Most locals don’t use it so it can be hard to find – head for a pharmacy.

 Toothbrush, toothpaste and dental floss

-I pack a manual toothbrush as it’s lighter than an electric one, plus it’s one less thing you need to charge.
+I pack a manual toothbrush as it’s lighter than an electric one, plus it’s one less thing you need to charge if you only bring one travel adapter.

 I’m a mad flosser and I don’t like the kind of dental floss you get in China.
 It’s like fishing wire so I always bring my own.